dahlend/kete/docs/tutorials/palomar.rst

 ------

 Zooming in to the expected position of 382632, we see the original hand drawn arrow, along with correctly labeled streaking asteroid.
-Note the slight offset, which from analysis not performed here can be shown to be a result of our assumption that the observer is at the center of the Earth.
-A better assumption about observer position causes the alignment to match within the width of the blur.

 .. code-block:: python